kubernetes-sigs/gateway-api/geps/gep-1897/index.md

 If an implementation does not support the WellKnownCACertificates, or the provided value is unsupported,the BackendTLSPolicy is considered invalid.

 For an invalid BackendTLSPolicy, implementations MUST NOT fall back to unencrypted (plaintext) connections.
-Instead, the corresponding TLS connection MUST fail, and the client MUST receive an HTTP error response.
+Instead, the corresponding TLS connection MUST fail, and the client MUST receive an HTTP 5xx error response.
-Additionally, the `Accepted` status condition of the BackendTLSPolicy MUST be set to `False` with the reason `Invalid`.
+Additionally, the `Accepted` status condition of the BackendTLSPolicy MUST be set to `False` with `Reason: Invalid`.

+Implementations MUST NOT modify any status other than their own.
+Ownership of a status is determined by the `controllerName`, which identifies the responsible controller.

 The `Hostname` field is required and is to be used to configure the SNI the Gateway should use to connect to the backend.
 Implementations must validate that at least one name in the certificate served by the backend matches this field.